magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 ### `tearDown()` (optional) {#teardown-method}

-After constraints have been performed, you can use the `tearDown()` method to get back the testing application to the initial state, to be ready for the next variation execution.
+After [constraints][] of the variation have been performed, you can use the `tearDown()` method to get back the testing application to the initial state, to be ready for the next variation execution (for example, logging out, clearing data, clearing cache).
-If you need to perform some actions after [constraints][] of each [data set][] variation completed you should use the method `tearDown()` (example actions are logging out, clearing data, clearing cache)

 For example, the following code deletes sales rule after each variation: